 Legal Malpractice Can Cause Significant Losses

-When you hire an attorney, you expect them to represent your best interests and protect your rights in a competent manner.
+When you hire an attorney, you expect them to represent your best interests and competently protect your rights.
 However, in some cases, an attorney uses poor judgment or intentionally engages in unethical conduct, harming their client in the process.

 Not every error rises to the level of professional malpractice.
 However, when certain acts or omissions are serious enough, they may constitute legal malpractice and warrant legal action.
 Examples of legal malpractice include: